 Yu Island and Shimabara Rebellion

 Back at the beginning of the Edo period, harsh annual tributes were collected from the people of the Shimabara Domain (島原藩).
 For those who couldn’t afford annual tributes, severe penalties applied.
-On top of the tributes, Shimabara Domain forbade its citizens to be Christian.
+In addition to the tributes, Shimabara Domain forbade its citizens from being Christian.
 Those who insisted on staying Christian were either penalized or executed with capital sentences.

-The situation had led to an outbreak of anger among the Christians, farmers, and the samurais without a lord/master.
-The leader emerged from the group was Amakusa Shirō (天草四郎), who was 16 years of age at the time.
+The situation had led to an outbreak of anger among the Christians, farmers, and the samurai without a lord/master.
+The leader who emerged from the group was Amakusa Shirō (天草四郎), who was 16 years of age at the time.

-Because Yu Island was their secret base where they planned the uprise, the island is also known as “Meeting Island (Dangōjima, 談合島).
+Because Yu Island was their secret base where they planned the uprising, the island is also known as “Meeting Island (Dangōjima, 談合島).

 Suwa Shrine (諏訪神社) and Mine Park (峯公園)